 - be agreeable to the principles of the U.S. Constitution and welfare of the U.S., be willing to take the oath of allegiance to the U.S., and be willing to bear arms and perform noncombatant service or work of national importance if required

 There are some exceptions to the above requirements, depending on your circumstances.
-For instance, persons who have served honorably in the U.S. Armed Forces do not have to meet the residency or physical presence requirements, and persons over 65 years of age who have lived in the United States for over 20 years as lawful permanent residents do not have to meet the English language requirement.
+For instance, persons who have served honorably in the U.S. Armed Forces do not have to meet the residency or physical presence requirements, and persons over 50 years of age with 20 years of lawful residence in the United States, or 55 years of age with 15 years of lawful residence, 65 years of age who have lived in the United States for over 20 years as lawful permanent residents do not have to meet the English language requirement.

 Other than naturalization, there are a few other ways to become a U.S. citizen after birth.
 If one or both of your parents become citizens through naturalization and you are a lawful permanent resident under 18 years old living in the U.S. in the legal and physical custody of your parent when he or she naturalizes, then you automatically derive citizenship from that parent.